Rainsy urges donors to pressure Cambodia govt

 The ruling party maintains the vote was fair and has steadfastly refused the opposition’s demand, although independent observers identified serious problems with electoral rolls.
 Negotiations to broker a compromise have stalled, and parliament convened last month despite an opposition boycott, extending Hun Sen’s 28-year rule.

-“The international community, especially donor countries, should not do business as usual with the current Cambodian government,” Rainsy told The Associated Press, contending that it represented “half of the nation at best” and lacked legitimacy to sign off on long-term loans and commercial contracts.
+“The international community, especially donor countries, should not do business as usual with the current Cambodian government,” Rainsy said, contending that it represented “half of the nation at best” and lacked legitimacy to sign off on long-term loans and commercial contracts.

 Hun Sen has run Cambodia since 1985 with little tolerance for opposition and a reputation for ruthlessness.
 But over the past decade he has overseen modest economic growth and stability in a country plagued by desperate poverty and nearly destroyed by the Khmer Rouge’s “killing fields” of the 1970s.